skmin-lab/unixmd/docs/source/objects/mqc/main.rst

  Writting options for restarting dynamics from halted trajectory.

- + '*write*': Write a new output, starting from halted timestep.
+ + *'write'*: Write a new output, starting from halted timestep.
- + '*append*': Write a output continually starting from a halted timestep.
+ + *'append'*: Write a output continually starting from a halted timestep.

 \